MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 C:\> docker history example2

-IMAGE               CREATED             CREATED BY                                      SIZE                COMMENT 286051e85b58        46 seconds ago      cmd /S /C powershell -Command  Sleep 2 ;  Inv   128.3 MB
+IMAGE               CREATED             CREATED BY                                      SIZE                COMMENT 95bc97a63e47        4 minutes ago       cmd /S /C powershell -Command  Sleep 2 ;  Inv   128.6 MB 6801d964fda5        4 months ago                                                        0 B
 ```

 ### Minimize operations per instruction

-Contrasting with grouping action in one RUN operation, there is also benefit in having unrelated operations being executed by individual RUN operations.
+Contrasting to grouping action in one RUN operation, there may also benefit in having unrelated operations executed by multiple individual RUN operations.
 Having multiple RUN operations increase caching effectiveness.
-If the same step has been done in a similar build, then this step could be cached.
-Although adding a script is convenient, breaking it into multiple RUN commands will cache more and build faster.
+Because individual layers are created for each RUN instruction, if an identical step has already been run in a different Docker Build operation, then this operation will not be re-run.
+The result is that Docker Build runtime will be decreased.

 In the following example, both Apache and the Visual Studio Redistribute packages are downloaded, installed, and then the un-needed files cleaned up.
 This is all done with one RUN operations.
-If any of these actions are updated, the Dockerfile re-built, all actions will re-run.
+If any of these actions are updated, the Dockerfile updated, all actions will re-run.

 ```
 FROM windowsservercore